GPlates/GPlates/doc-python-api/pygplates_getting_started.rst

   point = pygplates.PointOnSphere(latitude, longitude)

-.. note:: This looks like a regular ``pygplates`` function call (such as ``pygplates.reconstruct()``) but this is just how you create (instantiate) an object with a specific initial state from a class.
+.. note:: This looks like a regular ``pygplates`` function call (such as ``pygplates.reconstruct()``) but this is just how you create (instantiate) an object from a class with a specific initial state.
    Python uses the special method name ``__init__()`` for this and you will see these special methods documented in the classes listed in the :ref:`reference section<pygplates_reference>`.